dgroomes/docker-playground/README.md

 * Add an example showing a "depends-on" relationship using a shell script instead of Docker Compose (because Docker Compose doesn't support the "depends_on" property since a long time)
 * DONE Create a CI build in GitHub Actions
-* IN PROGRESS Add a Dockerfile example
+* DONE Add a Dockerfile example